simongui/simongui.github.io/_posts/2014-10-07-benchmarking-go-redis-server-libraries.markdown

 07-10 03:39:03|  4   1  94   0   0   1|   0     0 |  56M 8553k|   0     0 |  42k  416 |
 ```

 Redcon and Redeo both utilized multiple CPU cores better than Redis and allow higher throughput per process however not as efficiently as Redis.
-This means that 1 Redcon or Redeo process can out perform 1 Redis process however if you ran multiple Redis processes you would more likely yield higher throughput than Redcon or Redeo (at the cost of deployment complexity).
+This means that 1 Redcon or Redeo process can out perform 1 Redis process however if you ran multiple Redis processes you would experience higher throughput than Redcon or Redeo (at the cost of deployment complexity).

-Remember, this is a Hyperthreaded machine which means `50% (usr + sys)` usage indicates near CPU saturation.
+This is a Hyperthreaded machine which means `50% (usr + sys)` usage indicates near CPU saturation.
 This means the lack of free CPU cycles is getting in the way of greater throughput.

 ```
 ----system---- ----total-cpu-usage---- -dsk/total- -net/total- ---paging-- ---system-- ----most-expensive----